OrnitOnGithub/lan-chatroom/README.md

 ## Run it

 Run `main.py`.
-Either by running it in VSCode or by running
+Either by running `main.py` in VSCode or through the terminal:

 ```bash
 python3 main.py
 ```

-in your terminal.
 Make sure you're using python interpret 3.10+

 Normally a browser window should open automatically.
 If it does not, ckeck [Extra config](#extra-config).